-The location server client-side library will cache location information locally on client systems.
-The cache is located in the HPSS application's home directory (~/.hpss\ls\cache) with permissions 0600 and is used to improve the startup time of client applications.
-This feature can be disabled by setting LS\DISABLE\LOCAL\CACHE=1 in the client system's HPSS env.conf.
+The location service client-side library will cache location information locally on client systems.
+The cache is located in the HPSS application's home directory (~/.hpss_ls_cache) with permissions 0600 and is used to improve the startup time of client applications.
+This feature can be disabled by setting LS_DISABLE_LOCAL_CACHE=1 in the client system's HPSS env.conf.